Bizagi offers out-of-the-box support for integration with on-premise ECM systems.

 Within the ECM integration, these steps are carried out:

-This step is done to ensure that your ECM system complies to and offers CMIS 1.0 Web services.
+This step is done to make sure that your ECM system complies to and offers CMIS 1.0 Web services.

 For more information about this, refer to Preconfiguring the ECM.